 Angelo State University (ASU) announced the first capital campaign in the history of the institution Wednesday, Sept.
-22, during a kickoff dinner that attracted alumni, donors and friends of ASU and the Texas Tech University System (TTUS) to campus.
+22, during a kickoff dinner that attracted alumni, donors and friends of ASU and the Texas Tech University System to campus.

-TTUS Chancellor Kent Hance and ASU President Joseph C. Rallo provided the first public details of the “Campaign for Angelo State University,” including ASU’s $25 million goal, during the kickoff dinner.
+TTU System Chancellor Kent Hance and ASU President Joseph C. Rallo provided the first public details of the “Campaign for Angelo State University,” including ASU’s $25 million goal, during the kickoff dinner.
 Former ASU athletic director Phil George spoke on the importance of supporting Angelo State through the campaign.

 “A formal capital campaign,” said ASU President Rallo, “is a sign of maturity for a university.
 This capital campaign reflects not only our maturity, but also our vision for the future of Angelo State University.
 Those who join us by donating to the fundraising campaign will help us realize that vision and provide for a solid future for ASU.”

 Hance said, “This will be the largest fundraising effort in the history of Angelo State University.
 As the university continues to grow and reach key milestones, this campaign greatly supports our efforts to provide each student with the best academic opportunities in higher education.”